-If you are accepted into the IEP and provide evidence of financial support, you are required to send a $1,035 USD Advance Deposit to Marywood.
+If you are accepted into the IEP and provide evidence of financial support, you are required to send a $500 USD Advance Deposit to Marywood.
 This deposit is non-refundable.
-If you are able to provide evidence of health insurance to the International Student Advisor upon your arrival, an amount of $535 USD will be refunded to you by requesting a refund from the Cashiers' Office.

 Pennsylvania State Legislature requires that all students residing in a residence hall in Pennsylvania be vaccinated for meningococcal meningitis.
 If you do not receive a vaccination prior to your arrival at Marywood University, you must report to Student Health Services and they will direct you to a site off campus where you can obtain a vaccination.

 Marywood University will issue an I-20 to the student via Fed Ex delivery service.
 Once the I-20 is received, you must complete an I-901 form.
 This form can be obtained from Marywood University or online.
 This form must be completed in order to obtain your student visa.
 Do not send this form back to Marywood University.
 The I-901 must be sent to the United States Immigration and Customs Enforcement (U.S.I.C.E.)
 Office with a payment of $200 USD.
 Once you receive a SEVIS receipt from U.S.I.C.E. , also known as an I-797, you may go to the embassy to acquire your visa.

 It is strongly suggested that during your interview, you bring:

 Helpful information about transitioning to Marywood is available on the Office of International Affairs website.

 The Student and Exchange Visitor Information System (SEVIS) is a system used for maintaining information on international students and exchange visitors in the United States.
 SEVIS is designed to facilitate the entry and exit process for foreign students in the United States and for students seeking to study in the United States.